Lutsaikhany Altantsetseg: Amateur career

 In January 2020, Altantsetseg won the gold medal at the Mongolian championships in the flyweight category.

 Altantsetseg reached the semifinals in the flyweight category at the 2021 Asian Amateur Boxing Championships in Dubai, where she was eliminated by Mary Kom, winning a bronze medal.

 In 2022, Altantsetseg competed in the flyweight category of the World Championships.
 Later that year, she returned to the Asian Championships, winning another bronze medal.

-Altantsetseg competed in the minimumweight category of the in the 2023 IBA Women's World Boxing Championships, where on 25 March 2023, in the gold medal match, she lost to Nitu Ghanghas by 5-0.
+Altantsetseg competed in the minimumweight category of the 2023 IBA Women's World Boxing Championships, where on 25 March 2023, in the gold medal match, she lost to Nitu Ghanghas by 5–0.

 Altantsetseg competed in the 48 kg category of the 2025 World Boxing Championships held in Liverpool, England.
 She defeated Ayşe Çağırır in the round of 16 and Hikaru Shinohara in the quarterfinals, both by unanimous decision.
 In the semifinals, Altantsetseg lost to Minakshi Hooda, winning a bronze medal.